-APR offers the correct incentive to managers' effort, minimizing problems of moral hazard and therefore raises the possibility of firms' success.
-At the other hand, laws that provide the possibility of reorganization reduce the chance of closing viable business (type I error) and additionally, if they are like Chapter 11, APR violations are possible.
-Despite its negative effects in the level of effort choose by managers, such violation inhibits investments in inefficient risky projects when the firm is in financial distress; encourage desirable investments in firm's specific capital; and make easier the transference of information to creditors, improving the timing of filing to bankruptcy.
+Bankruptcy laws that do not offer a reorganization procedure like Chapter 11 to insolvent firms, rule out the possibility of APR deviations.
+This is valuable because the priority of creditors is maintained, guaranteeing bigger returns once the firm filed for bankruptcy.
+Moreover, the nonviolation of APR offers the correct incentive to managers' effort, minimizing problems of moral-hazard and therefore raises the possibility of firms' success.
+On the other hand, bankruptcy laws that provide the possibility of reorganization like Chapter 11, APR violations are possible.
+Despite its negative effect in the level of effort chosen by managers, such violation inhibits investments in inefficient risky projects when the firm is in financial distress; encourages desirable investments in firm's specific capital; and makes easier the transference of information to creditors, improving the timing of filing to bankruptcy.
 Such benefits tend to increase the firms' return in both bankruptcy states and non-bankruptcy states.
-Sometimes this higher return in bankruptcy states may offset creditors' direct losses of such violation (i.e. the part of the value that is gave to managers and shareholders in bankruptcy), reducing the cost of capital.
+Sometimes this higher return in bankruptcy states may offset creditors' direct losses of such violation (i.e. the part of the value that is given to managers and shareholders in bankruptcy), reducing the cost of capital.

-Proposals of rigid legal structures that admit just the liquidation as solution to insolvent firms were defended since the middle of the 80's until the beginning of the 90's by auctions' method.
+Proposals of rigid legal structures that admit just the liquidation as a solution to insolvent firms were defended since the mid 80's until the beginning of the 90's by auctions' method, as a way to avoid deviations from APR.
+Under the auctions approach, the assets of the insolvent company will be always put on the block and auctioned off.
+Nevertheless, this method does not provide the possibility of reorganization for economically efficient firms (leading to a high frequency of type I error and to an inefficient allocation of assets); and it might result in systematic under-pricing.
 With the evolution in the literature of bankruptcy, theorists began to defend reorganization as an alternative method to liquidation for economically viable firms.
 Bebchuck became a reference by his method called "options approach" that gives to the firm the opportunity of restructuring without deviations of APR.
+Under this approach, all participants in reorganization would receive certain options with respect to the new equities of the reorganized company.
+The division of value would result from the participants' own decisions concerning the exercise of the options given to them.
+The options would be designed so that, whatever the reorganized value of the firm, no participants would ever be able to complain that they would end up with less than the value to which they are entitled.
+This approach would be capable to reduce the frequency of type I error and to improve the efficiency of asset allocation.
 However, this view seems like to be changing again.
-Recently, several theorists of bankruptcy law alert to benefits brought by reorganization procedures that allow deviations from APR (like Chapter 11) through the bargain procedure between debtors and creditors.
+Recently, several theorists of bankruptcy law have alerted to benefits brought by reorganization procedures that allow deviations from APR (like Chapter 11) through the bargain procedure between debtors and creditors.